“To preserve Texas’ heritage of wild quail hunting for this, and future, generations.”

 Board of Directors

-Joe Crafton – Director
+Joe Crafton – President

 Joe Crafton is the owner of Wingshooter Investments, LLC.
 The firm’s investment focus is in wildlife conservation and outdoor recreation.
 Wingshooter owns Collectors Covey, a leader in wildlife and sporting fine art.
 In its 40 years, Collectors Covey has made direct donations of over $10 million to wildlife conservation.